 By now all of your puppy’s baby teeth should have come in.
 Dogs usually have about 28 baby teeth total.
 Around this time, the breeder will likely have already or will be in the process of weaning the puppies in the litter as they learn to eat moist, soft puppy food.

 This is around the time you’ll get to take your puppy home with you (some breeders let puppies go to their new owners’ homes at 8 weeks, but others wait an extra month or so, depending on the breed and the individual breeder’s preferences).

 This is also the time when may start to find little crumb- to rice-sized teeth around your home as your puppy’s baby teeth start to shed and permanent adult teeth emerge.
 Anyone who has ever cared for a teething baby know this process is painful!
-It’s important to be offering your puppy safe chew toys at this point in his development.
+It’s important to be offering your puppy safe chew toys, like a Kong or Treat Pod toy, at this point in his development.
 Also, ask your vet to check your puppy’s mouth to make sure everything is moving along as it should.

 It’s important to mention that this period is also important for socialization — that is, getting your puppy used to new experiences in a low-stress situation.
 There’s a lot involved in this process, but since we’re on the topic of teeth here, this is a good time to start touching your puppy’s mouth, outside and in.
 (Be careful that he doesn’t nip you — those remaining puppy teeth are razor sharp.)
 By doing this, you’ll be setting your puppy up to be able to enjoy (or at least tolerate) getting his teeth brushed.